OPTICS

 (+) Feels And Is Premium

-When you touch the scope for the first time, you can feel they put a lot of thoughts behind creating this scope.
+When you touch the scope for the first time, you can feel they put a lot of thought behind creating this scope.
 The matte finish on this scope is amazing to hand and eye.

-Prostaff 5 is constructed from aircraft-grade aluminum.
+VX-Freedom is constructed from aircraft-grade aluminum.
 It’s the same material they use on their most expensive scope as well.

 (+) Water Shall Not Pass

-(+) Optimized For Nikon Ballistic Match Technology
+(+) Optimized For Twilight Light Management Technology

 (-) Quick Focus Is Not Fast Enough